Zebra duiker: Conservation

 They are considered Vulnerable by the IUCN due to deforestation, loss of habitat, and overhunting within its range.
 Zebra duikers are common prey to African leopards, African golden cats, rock pythons, and the crowned eagle.
-Additionally, some baboons and chimpanzees will hunt small antelope, such as the zebra duiker, with some troops being observed to have a preference for eating meat.
+Additionally, olive baboons and western chimpanzees will hunt small antelope, such as the zebra duiker, with some troops being observed to have a preference for eating meat.

 The zebra duiker has been described as the one duiker species that is the least-capable of adapting to environmental changes, thus granting it the fastest chance (and highest potential) to become extinct.
 The wild population is estimated at 28,000 individuals.
 This estimation is believed to be high, and continues to decline.
 Having once been more widespread, it is now more common in protected areas, in particular the Gola National Park in Sierra Leone, Sapo National Park in Liberia, and Taï National Park in Ivory Coast.
 In a study conducted to identify areas of greatest conservation need, one zebra duiker was identified in an unprotected area of the Ziama Classified Forest of Guinea.
 This area is under consideration for classification as a national park, currently serving as a home to many other species categorized as rare or threatened.